Search

 Here are a few of the things related to hormone production and response that can be affected by drinking alcohol: 1) reproduction and sexual function; 2) storage, use of, and production of the basic energy that the body needs for all its purposes; 3) maintenance of normal blood pressure; 4) regulation of correct bone mass and structure; 5) all-important growth and development of our bodies (and, if you're a mother-to-be, of the child in the womb); and 6) (perhaps the most ominous) triggering of addictive "alcohol-seeking" behavior, an unnatural behavior pattern stimulated by alcohol-induced changes to the hypothalamic pituitary adrenal axis.

-Alcohol can directly interfere with the hormones that affect our normal hunger response, negatively impact digestion of our food and drink, increase the risk of bone fractures through osteoporosis and impaired calcium metabolism which affects bone structure and strength, and can cause improper blood sugar levels.
+Alcohol can directly interfere with the hormones that affect our normal hunger response, negatively impact digestion of our food and drink, increase the risk of bone fractures through osteoporosis and impaired calcium metabolism, which affects the bone structure and strength, and can cause improper blood sugar levels.

 Alcohol Consumption and Glucose Utilization by the Body

-The adrenal glands and the pituitary gland also send out secondary signals to make the regulation process work even better.
+The adrenal glands and pituitary glands also send out secondary signals to improve the regulation process.
 If blood sugar falls too low, for example, we can pass out, faint, or even sustain brain damage – among other things.

 Blood sugar that is too high can also cause serious health problems and bodily damage.
 So the proper operation of that complex hormone-based regulation system is very important.